casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

 3. Inside the project directory, create a folder for the corresponding tests, which help test the functionality of the session code.
 In this example, we named the folder `tests`.

    - In the `tests` folder, add a source folder called `src` and a `Cargo.toml` file, which specifies the required dependencies to run the tests.
-   - In the `src` folder, add a Rust file with the tests you wish to run.
-In this example, the `integration-tets.rs` file contains the tests.
+   - In the `src` folder, add a Rust file with the tests that verify the session code.
+In this example, the `integration-tests.rs` file contains the tests.

 ### Creating the project automatically

 1. Create a top-level project directory for the session code and its corresponding tests.

 2. Inside the project directory, run the following command to create a new binary package called `code`.
-In the `code/src` folder, you will find the auto-generated `main.rs` file where you will write your session code.
+In the `code/src` folder, the auto-generated `main.rs` file would contain the session code.

 ```bash
 cargo new code